paddi0010/Todo-Desktop-App/README.md

 # Introduction

-This is a basic Todo Desktop App for Windows.
+This is a basic Todo Desktop App for Windows and was created with electron.

 #Functions